gusirosx/gRPC-GetUserInfo/README.md

 # gRPC github user API

-This project uses the GitHub API to get the information from a given account via gRPC protocol and return a JSON embeded to the client using REST protocol, achieving communication between micro-services in Golang
+This project uses the GitHub API to get the information from a given account via gRPC protocol and return a JSON embeded to the client using REST protocol, achieving communication between micro-services in Golang.

 ## How to run this example